Optical-Quantum-Communication-Theory/ImprovedDecoyStateAndFlagStateSquashingMethods/README.md

 - `pmSixStateLossyDescription_Flag_Reduced`: description file for six-state protocol with decoy states and the flag-state squasher from Theorem 1 together with Eq.
 (78)
 - `pmSixStateWCPChannel_Flag_Reduced`: Channel model for six-state protocol implementing decoy analysis from Wang et. al. with flag-state squasher
 - `pmSixStateWCPChannel_Flag_improved`: Channel model for six-state protocol using improved decoy methods with flag-state squasher
-- `pmSixStateWCPChannel_constr_nodecoy`: Channel model for six-state protocol with no decoy intensities using results from Rusca et. al., i.e. e_0 = 1/2
+- `pmSixStateWCPChannel_Flag_nodecoy`: Channel model for six-state protocol with no decoy intensities using results from Rusca et. al., i.e. e_0 = 1/2

 #### different intensities: